arjun23BCE0112/ai-cyber-attack-detection-system/README.md

 ## Dataset

-The model is trained using the **NSL-KDD dataset**, a benchmark dataset for network intrusion detection.
+The model is trained using the NSL-KDD dataset, a benchmark dataset for network intrusion detection.

 ---